 Welcome to the third patronage Vintage Coloring book!
-Part of the proceeds from the sale of this book will be donated to the children’s literacy charity Kids Need To Read on a monthly basis.
-For more information, please see the Patreon project run by Curator Prime that supports the creation of these patronage Vintage Coloring books (for there will be more!).
+Part of the proceeds from the sale of this book will be donated to the children’s literacy charity Kids Need To Read on a quarterly basis.

 The art in this volume by William Wallace Denslow was sourced from three different editions of L. Frank Baum’s The Wizard of Oz, as later editions had additional artwork.
 This was the first book in the Land of Oz series where Dorothy from Kansas is transported to Oz by a cyclone (Baum’s word when describing the tornado).
 Once there, she befriends the Scarecrow, the Tin Woodman, and the Cowardly Lion on her was to the Emerald City to see the Wizard in hopes of getting back home.